AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 Prey animals attempt to flee from hunting predators.

-Predators will abandon the pursuit if they cannot catch prey within a certain amount of time.
+Predators will abandon the pursuit if they cannot catch their prey within a certain amount of time.

 **Controlled by**

 * **Enable prey fleeing from predators**

+> Note: fleeing from humans is handled by the Custom flee-from-danger override system (see below) — use Animals flee from humans and Configure animals fleeing from humans to control which species will run from colonists and mechanoids.

 ---

 ### Custom flee-from-danger override

-Replaces the vanilla `ShouldAnimalFleeDanger` logic.

-A scalable system determines which animals flee from threats on their home maps.
+Replaces the vanilla ShouldAnimalFleeDanger logic with a scalable system controlling animal responses to different threat types on their home maps.

-**Configurable thresholds include**
+**Features:**

+* Configurable size thresholds (which animals consider various dangers worth fleeing from):
   * **Safe Predator Body Size Threshold**
   * **Safe Non-Predator Body Size Threshold**

-These allow fine control over which animals consider raiders or other dangers worth fleeing from.
+###  Animals flee from humans

+Makes animals attempt to flee when colonists or mechanoids approach.
+Use **Configure animals fleeing from humans** to choose species that are exceptions (i.e., species that will not flee from humans).

+* Exceptions & behavior rules:
+  * Animals listed in **Configure animals fleeing from humans** will not flee from humans.
+  * Predators meeting the **Min CombatPower to defend prey from humans and mechanoids** threshold will not flee if they are defending prey (see Predator protection below).
+  * Animals do not flee while they are actively *hunting*, *feeding*, or when in a *mental state* (manhunter, berserk, etc.).
+  * Animals will also not flee from pawns attempting to tame them.

+These controls allow you to tune human-directed fleeing separately from predator/prey fleeing to achieve the balance you want.

 ---